pumpkin muffins with streusel & cream cheese glaze

 6

-Now, prepare your streusel.
-Combine sugars, cinnamon, and nutmeg in a small bowl.
-Add in melted butter and then add flour in batches – working the mixture with your hands until all is incorporated.
+Prepare the streusel; Combine the sugars, cinnamon, and nutmeg in a small bowl.
+Add in the melted butter.
+Add the flour in batches, working the mixture with your hands until well combined.
 The end result should be crumbly.

 • Streusel spooned over batter.